 Key Elements that Support the CALMR SAFe Agile Approach to DevOps include

-• Decreased Batch Sizes: Smaller batches move through the system quickly, facilitating faster learning and quicker adaptation.
+- Reduce Batch Sizes: Smaller batches pass through the system quickly, allowing for faster learning and faster change.

 Example